zephinzer/gtcdk8s/01-application/README.md

-# Crafting a container-ready application
+# The Cloud Native Application
 A container-ready application is also known as being cloud native and should abide by the guidelines in the [The Twelve-Factor App](https://12factor.net/).

 All container-ready applications should minimally contain the following code instrumentations: